ZendoMasterAI/ZendoMasterAI-ZendoMaster-AI-Protocol/README.md

 # ZendoMaster AI: Decentralized AI MemeFi Intelligence Network

 ZendoMaster AI is a decentralized protocol leveraging machine learning to empower **AI Zen Agents** with predictive analytics for cryptocurrency price surges, transformer-based generative meme algorithms, and NLP-driven social sentiment analysis.
 Built on Solana’s high-throughput blockchain and Ethereum’s robust liquidity ecosystem, the protocol enables users to deploy agents, stake the **$ZENDO utility token** for enhanced analytics, and participate in data-driven **Analytics Challenges** for $ZENDO and NFT Data Keys.
-The beta launches in Q4 2025, following the $ZENDO token launch on May 27, 2025, via Pump.fun (Solana) and Ape.store (Ethereum).
+The beta launches in Q4 2025, following the $ZENDO token launch in May, 2025, via Pump.fun (Solana) and Ape.store (Ethereum)

 **Risk Warning**: $ZENDO is a high-risk, unregulated utility token with no guaranteed value.
 You may lose all funds invested.
 Seek independent financial advice.